acrcloud/acrcloud_sdk_python/README.md

 def create_fingerprint_by_file(file_name, start_time_seconds, audio_len_seconds, is_db_fingerprint, filter_e):
       #file_name: Path of input file;
       #start_time_seconds: Start time of input file, default is 0;
-      #audio_len_seconds: Length of audio data you need. if you create recogize frigerprint, default is 12 seconds, if you create db frigerprint, it is not usefully;
+      #audio_len_seconds: Length of audio data you need.
+If you create recognize fingerprint, default is 12 seconds, not needed for db fingerprint;
-      #is_db_fingerprint: If it is True, it will create db frigerprint (Fingerprint for bucket, not for recognition);
+      #is_db_fingerprint: If it is True, it will create db fingerprint(fingerprint for bucket, not for recognition);
       #filter_e: Set it 0;

 def create_humming_fingerprint_by_file(file_name, start_time_seconds, audio_len_seconds):
       #file_name: Path of input file;
       #start_time_seconds: Start time of input file, default is 0;
-      #audio_len_seconds: Length of audio data you need. if you create recogize frigerprint, default is 12 seconds, if you create db frigerprint, it is not usefully;
+      #audio_len_seconds: Length of audio data you need. if you create recognize fingerprint, default is 12 seconds, not needed for db fingerprint;

 def create_fingerprint_by_filebuffer(data_buffer, start_time_seconds, audio_len_seconds, is_db_fingerprint):
       #data_buffer: data buffer of input file;
       #start_time_seconds: Start time of input file, default is 0;
-      #audio_len_seconds: Length of audio data you need. if you create recogize frigerprint, default is 12 seconds, if you create db frigerprint, it is not usefully;
+      #audio_len_seconds: Length of audio data you need. if you create recognize fingerprint, default is 12 seconds, not needed for db fingerprint;
-      #is_db_fingerprint: If it is True, it will create db frigerprint (Fingerprint for bucket, not for recognition);
+      #is_db_fingerprint: If it is True, it will create db fingerprint (Fingerprint for bucket, not for recognition);

 def create_humming_fingerprint_by_filebuffer(data_buffer, start_time_seconds, audio_len_seconds):
       #data_buffer: data buffer of input file;
       #start_time_seconds: Start time of input file, default is 0;
-      #audio_len_seconds: Length of audio data you need. if you create recogize frigerprint, default is 12 seconds, if you create db frigerprint, it is not usefully;
+      #audio_len_seconds: Length of audio data you need.
+If you create recognize fingerprint, default is 12 seconds, not needed for db fingerprint;

 def create_fingerprint(data_buffer, is_db_fingerprint):
       #data_buffer: audio data buffer(RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 8000 Hz);
-      #is_db_fingerprint: If it is True, it will create db frigerprint (Fingerprint for bucket, not for recognition);
+      #is_db_fingerprint: If it is True, it will create db fingerprint (fingerprint for bucket, not for recognition);

 def create_humming_fingerprint(data_buffer):
       #data_buffer: audio data buffer(RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 8000 Hz);